NJCRC Releases 2019 Medical Cannabis Dispensary License Winners

 They expect to issue the licenses and adult-use sales to begin next year at some of the existing medical marijuana dispensaries.

-“Our Commission is eyeballs deep in partnership agencies to serve our New Jersey and make sure New Jersey’s cannabis industry is one that embodies our values,” Houenou said.
+“Our Commission is eyeballs deep in partnership agencies to serve New Jersey and make sure New Jersey’s cannabis industry is one that embodies our values,” Houenou said.

-She explained the CRC is collaborating with other New Jersey state agencies to provide technical assistance to applicants in the future to provide access to capital and build a robust cannabis workforce.
+She explained that the CRC is collaborating with other New Jersey state agencies to provide technical assistance to applicants in the future to provide access to capital and build a robust cannabis workforce.

-Houenou said they expect staff recommendations on the six 2018 applicants who won a lawsuit over the scoring process over the next few weeks by the end of the year.
+She noted many individuals have brought up these issues at CRC meetings.
+Houenou said they expect staff recommendations on the six 2018 applicants who won a lawsuit over the scoring process by the end of the year.

 Thus, they tabled a resolution on the recommendation.